-Larsa Pippen Poses Seductively In Bed While Rocking A Sexy Animal Print Set
+Larsa Pippen Poses Seductively In Bed While Rocking A Sexy Animal-Print Set

 In the stunning shot that was shared for fans last night, Pippen proved that she didn’t have a case of the Sunday scaries, asking her followers what movie they suggest that she watch.
 The Chicago native could be seen posing on a white duvet cover in profile, staring straight ahead.
 The 45-year-old looked eerily similar to Kim Kardashian, sporting a flawless application of makeup that brought out all of her features.
 On the top and bottom of her eyes, the model wore jet black eyeliner as well as some thick mascara to elongate her lashes.
 She made her luscious lips pop with pink lipgloss that glistened in the light while adding some blush and highlighter to her cheeks.

 She parted her long, dark locks down the middle, adding some loose waves to the ends of her tresses.
-Pippen showcased her beautifully tanned skin while rocking a tight fitting two-piece set that was comprised of an pink animal print top with black and green spots.
+Pippen showcased her beautifully tanned skin while rocking a tight-fitting, two-piece set that was comprised of a pink animal-print top with black and green spots.
 The bottom of the outfit had the same pattern on it while fans were treated to a glimpse of Pippen’s stems.

 This photo proved to be one of the current California resident’s most popular, racking up over 33,000 likes as well as more than 500 comments.
 Most of her fans flooded the comments section with movie suggestions while many others couldn’t help but rave over her beauty.